CubeMD/ML-Agents-Config-Manager/README.md

 ## Installation

 1. Clone the project using a version control system of your choice.
-2. Download and install the [Anaconda](https://www.anaconda.com/products/individual), I suggest following [this](https://www.datacamp.com/tutorial/installing-anaconda-windows) tutorial.
-It is important to **ADD** Anaconda to path to allow you to use included batch files (Attention to the step 6 of the tutorial).
+2. Download and install the [Anaconda](https://www.anaconda.com/products/individual).
+It is important to select `Just Me` in `Install for:` step and add Anaconda to path to allow you to use included batch files.
 3. Open `Anaconda Navigator` once to finish up the installation.
 Just close it when it finishes loading.
 4. Run `Install.bat` (to be able to train using both CPU and GPU)